brucemckenney/i2c-eeprom-mspm0/README.md

 Polling  (busy-waiting) is used rather than interrupts.
 This is because only sysconfig knows the ISR name.

+This was tested using a CAT24C512 and an AT24C256.
+Both of these use 2-byte addresses.
+To use a smaller device, e.g. AT24C02 (1-byte address), change the definitions of eep_addr and EEP_PAGESIZE accordingly.

 ## Peripherals & Pin Assignments

 | Peripheral | Pin | Function |